KarolinaSosinska/Portfolio/README.md

 ### About Me
 I'm a third-year Computer Science student specializing in **Cloud Computing Solutions Architecture** and passionate about **Data Engineering**.
 Currently, I'm honing my skills in **Python** and working with various data-related tools and technologies.

-My career goal is to become a **Data Engineer**, but I'm open to starting my journey as a **Data Analyst**.
-I'm constantly learning and expanding my expertise, especially in the field of cloud infrastructure like **AWS**.
+My career goal is to become a **Data Engineer**, but I'm open to start my journey as a **Data Analyst**.
+I'm constantly learning and expanding my expertise, especially in the field of cloud infrastructures like **AWS**.

 ---